aerobounce/Swift-Next/README.md

 ## Status

-- Initially created based on Swift 5.6 (some accepted / implemented proposals are supported in advance).
+- Based on Swift 5.6 (some accepted / implemented proposals are supported in advance).
-- Fully supported up to Swift 5.6 except corner cases which are assumed to be exist.
+    - Full support of the version, except corner cases which are assumed to be exist.
+- Older Swift versions are not supported (aka deprecated or retired syntax).
-- Is under the manual visual test against all the swift files in [swift](https://github.com/apple/swift) repository.
+- Is under the manual visual test against all the swift files in [apple/swift](https://github.com/apple/swift) repository.

 **TODO**